Animal Adventure Park April Update: Giraffe ‘Waiting’ Out Storm, Labor ‘Close’

 “We remain in a holding pattern.
 No significant change from this morning or last night, though all signs are still present – suggesting we are at the end of the pregnancy.
 Slight discharge, swelling, pulsing, etc. Keepers reported that baby is very active this evening,” read an Animal Adventure Park update on Tuesday night.

 On Wednesday morning, zookeepers let everyone know that April and her mate, Oliver, were safe and warm inside the barn and that April’s condition hadn’t changed too much over the past 24 hours.
-Personnel at Animal Adventure Park are grateful that the giraffe didn’t go into labor during the snowstorm and are hoping to have workers (and vets) travel safely to and from the zoo before the calf makes an appearance — which could be any day now.
+Personnel at Animal Adventure Park are grateful that the giraffe didn’t go into labor during the snowstorm and are hoping to have workers (and vets) travel safely to and from the zoo before the calf makes an appearance, which could be any day now.

 “April is doing what she does best and waiting, and we are thankful!
 April and Oliver are doing well in their heated barn, while 2-3′ of snow encapsulate the property.
 All other stock is sheltered in place and comfortable.
 April’s condition remains the same as days prior, for which we are thankful,” read the post on the Animal Adventure Park Facebook page.